Sonoran Hot Dog

 Street vendors in the Mexican state of Sonora began wrapping hot dogs in bacon and loading them with Mexican-style toppings as a flavorful twist on the American classic.
 As cross-border travel and cultural exchange grew, these creative hot dogs made their way into Arizona through Mexican vendors and immigrant entrepreneurs.

-By the 1990s, mobile “carretas” (hot dog carts) started appearing around Tucson, serving Sonoran-style dogs late into the night.
+By the 1990s, mobile “carretas,” or hot dog carts, started appearing around Tucson, serving Sonoran-style dogs late into the night.
 The combination of smoky bacon, beans, and creamy sauces quickly won over locals, blending American backyard grilling with Mexican street food flair.

 Fun Facts

-The Sonoran hot dog has been featured on shows like Man v.
-Food, putting Tucson’s version on the national food map.
+• The Sonoran hot dog has been featured on shows like Man v.
+Food, helping put Tucson’s version on the national food map.

-With beans, onions, tomatoes, sauces, and sometimes even avocado or cheese, a Sonoran hot dog is a full meal in a bun.
+• With beans, onions, tomatoes, sauces, and sometimes avocado or cheese, it is a full meal in a bun.

 Where to Try